Computationally efficient likelihood inference in exponential families when the maximum likelihood estimator does not exist: Mathematical details

 \begin{cor} For data $x$ from a regular full exponential family defined on a vector space $E$, suppose $\theta_{n}$ is a likelihood maximizing sequence satisfying \eqref{max-like-seq} with log densities $h_n = h_{\theta_n}$ defined by \eqref{h-theta} converging pointwise to a generalized affine function $h$.
 Characterize $h$ and $h_n$ as in Theorem~\ref{vec-char} and Lemma~\ref{properties-1}.
 Define $\psi_n = \sum_{i=j+1}^p b_{i,n}\inner{x,\eta_i}$.
 Then conclusions \emph{(a)} and \emph{(b)} of Lemma~\ref{properties-1} hold in this setting and

-where $\tstar$ is the MLE of the exponential family conditioned to $H_j$. \end{cor} In case $j = p$ the conclusion $\psi_n \to \tstar$ is the trivial zero converges to zero.
-The original exponential family conditioned on the event $H_j$ is what \citet{geyer-gdor} calls the limiting conditional model (LCM).
+where $\tstar$ is the MLE of the exponential family conditioned on the event $H_j$. \end{cor} In case $j = p$ the conclusion $\psi_n \to \tstar$ is the trivial zero converges to zero.
+The original exponential family conditioned on the event $H_j$ is what \citet{geyer-gdor} calls the LCM.

 \begin{proof} The conditions of Lemma~\ref{properties-1} are satisfied by our assumptions so all conclusions of Lemma~\ref{properties-1} are satisfied.
 As a consequence, $\psi_n \to \tstar$ as $n \to \infty$.
 The fact that $\tstar$ is the MLE of the LCM restricted to $H_j$ follows from our assumption that $\theta_n$ is a likelihood maximizing sequence. \end{proof}